 Most of the top Fortune 500 companies have used psychometric testing for years.
 The aptitude tests remove the uncertainty of hiring based just on what the candidate reveals, and give hiring managers a deeper view of their capabilities.

 There are various types of tests.
 From workplace personality, to aptitude, and personal profile analysis.

-Candidates answer a series of questions that give you insight into how well they will fit into your company culture, how they respond to certain situations, how they deal with stress, and help companies identify potential leaders.
-All vital in Executive Search.
+Candidates answer a series of questions that provide insight into how well they’ll fit into your company culture, how they respond to certain situations, and how they deal with stress.
+They can even help identify leadership qualities.